peterkabai/dataScience/README.md

-# dataScienceTA
+# Data Sciennce
-Materials I am using to prepare for and to be a better TA for Intro to Data Science at CSUMB
+Materials I am using to prepare for and to be a better teaching assistant for Intro to Data Science CST 383 Spring 2019